arcus/education_modules/docs/faq.md

 <details>
 <summary><strong>How can I get involved?</strong></summary>
 There are many ways to get involved with DART!
-Filling out the feedback form at the end of each module is one way to help shape and improve the program, but you can also <a href="">create issues in our repository on GitHub</a>, <a href="">contribute your own module</a>, or <a href="">translate an existing module</a>.
-Please <a href="">fill out the DART Interest Form</a> and we will be in touch!
+Filling out the feedback form at the end of each module is one way to help shape and improve the program, but you can also <a href="https://github.com/arcus/education_modules/issues/new/choose">create issues in our repository on GitHub</a> or <a href="https://github.com/arcus/education_modules/blob/main/_for_authors/write_a_module.md#how-to-create-an-educational-module">contribute your own module</a>.
+Please <a href="https://redcap.chop.edu/surveys/?s=FPHWFNEA9KN3HERF">fill out the DART Interest Form</a> and we will be in touch!
 </details>